P829060/MIST_Technical_Taskphase/README.md

 # 1. Linux Luminarium Questions

 ## 1) [piping] Split-piping stderr and stdout
-The challenge description is as follows:\
+The challenge description is as follows:<br>
 The challenge here, of course, is that the | operator links the stdout of the left command with the stdin of the right command.
 Of course, you've used 2>&1 to redirect stderr into stdout and, thus, pipe stderr over, but this then mixes stderr and stdout.
 How to keep it unmixed?

 You will need to combine your knowledge of >(), 2>, and |.
-How to do it is a task I'll leave to you.\
+How to do it is a task I'll leave to you.<br>

-In this challenge, you have:\
+In this challenge, you have:<br>

-/challenge/hack: this produces data on stdout and stderr\
+/challenge/hack: this produces data on stdout and stderr<br>
-/challenge/the: you must redirect hack's stderr to this program\
+/challenge/the: you must redirect hack's stderr to this program<br>
-/challenge/planet: you must redirect hack's stdout to this program\
+/challenge/planet: you must redirect hack's stdout to this program<br>
 [Here is the challenge link](https://pwn.college/linux-luminarium/piping/)

 ### Solving